pstadler/flightplan/README.md

 transport.sudo('echo Hello world', {user: 'www', silent: true, failsafe: true});
 ```

-Flightplan's sudo is opinionated regarding the setup on your host.
-In
+Flightplan's `sudo()` requires as certain setup on your host.
+In order to
-order to make things work on a typical Ubuntu installation, follow these
+make things work on a typical Ubuntu installation, follow these rules:
-rules:

 ```bash
 # Scenario: